garrandall/popular-music-data/tracks/you-ll-lose-a-good-thing-barbara-lynn.md

 Just try it daddy and you'll lose a good thing
 Just try it daddy and you'll lose a good thing
 Just try it daddy and you'll lose a good thing
-Just try it daddy and you'll lose a good thing....fades
+Just try it daddy and you'll lose a good thing...fades